huntdatacenter/docs/docs/do-science/tools/transfer/rsync.md

 Here are a few simple examples to get you started.

-### Transfer from your local machine
+### Transfer from your local computer

-This is an example of data transfers from your local machine to your lab.
+This is an example of data transfers from your local computer to your lab.

 ```bash
 # -- Principal example